BarCamp GNV is an unconference – an ad-hoc gathering born from the desire for people to share and learn in an open environment.

 Yes!
 We encourage any attendee interested in giving a talk to post their topic on the board, but it is not required.
 Remember, sessions aren't limited to just "talks," it can be a presentation, panel, or discussion group.

 As an ice breaker, we’ll seed the schedule with 5 - 10 featured sessions, just to get the ball rolling.
 Interested in being a featured speaker?
-Register and select, speaker ticket.
+Let us know.

 Nope, it doesn't.
 The "BarCamp" name arose as an open to the public alternative to Foo Camp, which is an invitation-only conference.
 Under 21 are welcome, and please don't bring your tents!

 Nothing!
 BarCamp is completely free and open to the public.
-Invite all your friends and share the experience with them!
+Invite alla your friends and share the experience with them!

 The majority of sessions are not prearranged.
 Attendees propose their own session ideas on the day of the event, and the schedules are updated throughout the day to make sure the most popular sessions get the largest rooms.
 Although topics should lean heavily to a tech and creative audience, one of the most fun parts of BarCamps are the ‘kitchen sink’ talks like ‘How to roast your own coffee’ or ‘Lockpicking’.